telerik/blazor-docs/components/form/overview.md

 | `ColumnSpacing`  | `string` | Defines the amout of vertical space between the Columns.
 See the [Columns]({%slug form-columns%}) article for more information. |
 | `Orientation`  | `FormOrientation` enum <br /> (`Vertical`) | controls the orientation of the Form.
 See the [Orientation]({%slug form-orientation%}) article for more information. |

-## Component Reference
+## Form Reference

-The component reference provides you with access to the `EditContext` object that the form will generate when you pass a `Model` to it.
+Use the Form Reference to get access to the `EditContext` object that the form will generate when you pass a `Model` to it.
 It could be useful to, for example, re-attach validation when you change the model - `FormReference.EditContext.AddDataAnnotationsValidation()`.

 >caption Get a reference to the Telerik Form for Blazor